pyquinnnarlo/Lux/README.md

 # Lux
-Lux, Inc. easy and modern cloud-based service for software development and version control.
+Lux, Inc. offers an intuitive and contemporary cloud-based developer community and project tracking platform.
+Streamline your development workflow and collaboration with Lux's user-friendly features.